Spooni-Development/spooni_development_website/docs/doc_scripts/spooni/spooni_xmas_calendar.md

 ---
-title: XMAS Calender Script
+title: XMAS Calendar
-description: SPOONI XMAS Calender for RedM - Christmas calendar with daily rewards such as special quests, gold, cash, items, and weapons.
-Compatible with VORP, RSG, QBR, RPX, and RedEM frameworks for Red Dead Redemption 2.
+description: Christmas calendar with daily rewards such as special quests, gold, cash, items, and weapons.
+Compatible with VORP, RSG, QBR, RPX, and RedEM frameworks.
 ---

 # 🎄 XMAS Calender